valtech-sd/yia-scavenger-hunt-station-software/InteractiveStationServer/README-InteractiveStationServer.md

 ## Running the server

-From inside the InteractiveBoxServer directory:
+From inside the InteractiveBoxServer directory, do an `npm i` first to install dependencies, then:

 ```bash
 npm run start-dev